Skip to content

 • Maintainers review requests based on project tenets, customers reaction (πŸ‘), and use cases.

 • Request-for-comments (RFC).
-Design proposals use our RFC issue template to describe its implementation, challenges, developer experience, dependencies, and alternative solutions.
+Design proposals use our RFC template to describe its implementation, challenges, developer experience, dependencies, and alternative solutions.

 • This helps refine the initial idea with community feedback before a decision is made.